PACT Couple Therapy

 Many people avoid couple therapy, concerned that they'll end up spending large amounts of time and money rehashing old arguments and trotting out their dirty laundry in front of a stranger.
 Some doubt that relationship therapy can make a difference.

 What I offer, however, is not old-school couple therapy.
 I use a model, developed by Stan Tatkin, Ph.D., called a Psychobiological Approach to Couple Therapy (PACT).
-PACT combines aspects of attachment theory, neurobiology, and nervous system regulation to help couples better understand and regulate each other and to create a secure, functioning relationship.
-In PACT, couples learn to interact with and manage each other more effectively so that when problems arise the partners can better handle them.
+PACT provides a markedly different approach to relationship therapy.
+Theories of attachment and Interpersonal Neurobiology guide PACT therapists as we help move couples towards a secure, functioning relationship.
+The model builds upon the understanding that our first relationships in life, those with our primary caregivers, create the blueprint for all the relationships that follow.
+The care and nurturing we receive from birth and throughout our childhood influences our relationships with others throughout our lives.
+By combining attachment theory, neurobiology, and nervous system regulation the PACT model helps couples better understand and regulate each other to create a stronger relationship.
+In PACT, couples learn to interact with and respond to each other more effectively so that when problems arise the partners can better handle them.
 Tatkin developed this model to work with all types of couples, from the most troubled to those that simply need a bit of tweaking.
 My work with couples includes those who struggle with substance abuse or have experienced other forms of betrayal.
 I work comfortably with both straight and same-sex couples, as well as trans and gender-nonconforming folks.